jremington/Feather-LoRa-Networks/README.md

 Examples include a self-organizing, standalone mesh network, based on the RHMesh manager, and fixed node repeater networks based on the RHRouter and RH_ReliableDatagram managers.

 Message traffic features acknowledged, reliable message delivery to intermediate nodes, but in multi-hop networks, the ultimate target does not automatically acknowledge to the originator of successful delivery.
-So, another network layer or mechanism is needed for reliable end-to-end message delivery or, for example, file transfer.
+In other words, end-to-end message receipt is not acknowledged.
+Another network layer or mechanism is needed for reliable end-to-end message delivery or, for example, file transfer.

 In countless hours of tests, I have not encountered any obvious bugs in the RadioHead library.
 It is a solid, very reliable and very professional contribution to the community.